thedoomx/finlab-hackathon/README.md

 ### Prerequisites for Stress Tests

-You need a valid IBAN from the database.
-To get one, query the database or use this example: `BG88BANK37169467302950`
+You need a valid IBAN.
+To get one, query the database or Redis.

 ### Running Normal Load Test